coillarach/SET09102/practicals/issues/week_3.md

 <details><summary>As a system administrator, I want to maintain reference values for assignment statuses</summary>

 **End user goal:**
-To be able to list, create, update and delete ref ce values for assignment statuses
+To be able to list, create, update and delete reference values for assignment statuses

 **End business goal:**
 To have appropriate assignment statuses available to add to describe a person's assignment to an operational team (e.g. 'requested', 'authorised', 'rejected', etc.)